Last updated: May 6, 2026

 How long is the Assisted Living Waiver waitlist in California?

-It varies, but the public DHCS enrollment and waitlist report updated in February 2026 showed 18,365 people on the waitlist in December 2025.
+It varies, but the public DHCS enrollment and waitlist report reviewed for this update showed 18,365 people on the waitlist in December 2025.

 Can veterans or surviving spouses use VA benefits for assisted living?